Improving Transferability for Domain Adaptive Detection Transformers: Conclusion

 \section{Conclusion}

 In this work, we delve into the problem of adapting the DETR-style detector to new domains.
-We build our method based on two findings, introducing an Object-Aware Alignment module for align the multi-scale backbone features, and an Optimal Transport based Alignment module for reduce the domain gap on decoder features and maximumly preserve the localization information.
+We build our method based on two findings, introducing an Object-Aware Alignment module for aligning the multi-scale backbone features and an Optimal Transport based Alignment module for reducing the domain gap on decoder features and maximumly preserving the localization information.
 Both modules contribute to the promising performance of our method.